So... What Engine Do I Need - Or Want?

-I've decided to get a Ford 302 (5ltr) V8 with a desired output of between 350-415 bhp.
+I decided I wanted a Ford 302 (5 ltr) V8 with a desired output of between 350-415 bhp.
 But there was a problem.
-I couldn't work out how to drip-feed it with modern day management systems.
-Lots of head scratching ensued, and I nearly gave up to go the Chevy LS route with fuel rails and all kinds of whiz-bang stuff.
+I couldn't work out how to drip-feed it with a modern-day management system.
+Lots of head scratching ensued, and I nearly gave up to go the Chevy LS route with fuel rails and all kinds of whizz-bang stuff.
 But I really wanted an EFI based system feeding a Ford engine.

-So... not being ready to compromise, it was back to square one [and a bit] and me losing sleep....
+So... not being ready to compromise, it was back to the drawing-board and me losing sleep wondering what to do.
 And in this theme, it was back to the web to surf-and-suffer to find out what options were out there...
 I really didn't want to go the carb' route.

-Then, [for once] the web quickly came up trumps and I discovered the existence of square-bore EFI carb' lookalike units.
-These having all the necessary electronic management gubbins neatly embedded within a carburetor lookalike unit....
-An Eureka! moment if ever there was one.
-This discovery made me a very happy camper indeed because one of these perched on top of my V8 will allow me to retain the classic vintage, clean look whilst taking advantage of modern day electronic fuel and system management.
+Then, [for once] the web quickly came up trumps, and I discovered the existence of square-bore EFI carb' lookalike units.
+These, having all the necessary electronic management gubbins neatly embedded within a carburettor lookalike unit...
+A Eureka moment if ever there was one.
+This discovery made me a very happy-chappie indeed because, one of these perched on top of my V8 will allow me to retain the classic vintage look whilst taking advantage of modern-day electronic fuel and system management.

 As a general comment, it seems the carburation industry trend is to bring carb' looking EFIs to the traditionalist [if there is such a thing.]
 Examples being: the MSD Atomic (MSD Performance,) the Holley Terminator (Chucks Garage,) the Edelbrock E-Street EFI (Power Automedia,) and the Fast EZ 2.0 (Hot Rod Magazine.)
 They all appear to have a strength and an individual variation on a theme that will tick-a-box.
 And from what I've seen and read, they all provide the performance, the reliability and the vintage configuration admirers expect to see when taking a peek under the bonnet.

-So with my surfing-and-searching, and defining-and-deliberating finished, I've decided to get my engine from the Engine Factory.
+So with my surfing-and-searching and defining-and-deliberating finished, I've decided to get my engine [and gearbox] from the Engine Factory.
 A US company.

 With respect to buying an engine from the UK, I did make inquiries to a number of companies.
-However, the vast majority didn't help themselves when I followed up that line of inquiry.
+However, some didn't help themselves when I started to delve into their product specifics.
 Specifically...
 I don't think I'm being too picky by wanting a shed-load of information before parting with a shed-load of cash for a shed-load of engine.
-And quite frankly, obtaining the information I wanted from some companies proved to be a very frustrating experience.
-And trying to get some of them to define their "turnkey" products was like pulling teeth; their definition invariably being a very loosely-defined, broad-brush term, they having their own interpretation, and me having mine.
+And trying to get some of them to define their "turnkey" products was like pulling teeth; their definition being a very loosely-defined, broad-brush term, they having their own interpretation, and me having mine.